AdobeDocs/campaign-web.en/help/v8/get-started/using-ai.md

 ---
-title: Using AI-powered knowlegde assistant in Campaign Web
+title: Using AI-powered knowledge assistant in Campaign Web
-description: Using AI-powered knowlegde assistant in Campaign Web
+description: Using AI-powered knowledge assistant in Campaign Web
 badge: label="Beta"
 ---
 # Using the AI-powered Knowledge Assistant {#using-ai}